nidhal1234/Conception-et-mise-en-place-d-une-plateforme-de-SOC-automatis-e/README.md

 (These three tools work together in an integrated way to automate the collection, analysis, and response to incidents.)

-Zabbix (Performance Monitoring): Centralized monitoring of systems and networks to ensure optimal availability and performance
+Zabbix (Performance Monitoring): Centralized monitoring of systems and networks to ensure optimal availability and performance.